pranavsw/spiderTask-2-devops-submit/README.md

 4. **Run the deploy.sh with `./deploy.sh`**
 5. *Then after run deploy.log file will be created with all the log messages*
 6. Test command for user service: `curl -X POST http://localhost:3001/users/register -H "Content-Type: application/json" -d '{"name":"pranav", "email":"pranav@example.com", "password":"pranav"}'`
+7. There are two compose.yml files. docker-compose-new.yml is for the images pulled from docker hub.
+8. With docker-compose-new.yml file we dont need to build images seperately on local system.

 # CI/CD pipeline working